↑

 Instant Oatmeal

 Simple, tasty, and easy to make.
-Plus it’s easy to spice up a little with some extra freeze-dried fruit or nuts.
+Plus, instant oatmeal packets are easy to spice up a little with some extra freeze-dried fruit or nuts.

 Cereal/Granola